w33ble/modconv/README.md

--f, --format | Desired output format, see --help for available formats -d, --out-dir | Target directory for all converted code to be written -o, --out-file | Target file for all converted code to be written
+-f, --format | Desired output format, see --help for available formats -d, --out-dir | Target directory for all converted code to be written -o, --out-file | Target file for all converted code to be written --silent | Prevent status output, converted module will still be sent to stdout if -d or -o are not used

 #### License